juancarlosrc2/Temperature-driven-within-host-pathogen-dynamics-in-vector-borne-plant-epidemics/README.md

 For questions about the model or analyses, contact:

 **Juan Carlos Rodríguez-Cabanillas**
-Institute for Cross-disciplinary Physics and Complex Systems (IFISC, UIB_CSIC) `juancarlosrc@ifisc.uib-csic.es`
+Institute for Cross-disciplinary Physics and Complex Systems (IFISC, UIB-CSIC) `juancarlosrc@ifisc.uib-csic.es`

 **Manuel A. Matías**
-Institute for Cross-disciplinary Physics and Complex Systems (IFISC, UIB_CSIC) `manuel@ifisc.uib-csic.es`
+Institute for Cross-disciplinary Physics and Complex Systems (IFISC, UIB-CSIC) `manuel@ifisc.uib-csic.es`

 **Àlex Giménez-Romero**